BIDeveloperExtensions/bideveloperextensions.github.io/index.md

 ## Installation

-Starting with *{{site.title}}* for SQL 2016 which is installed in Visual Studio 2015, install it from the [Visual Studio Gallery](/features/InstallingfromtheVisualStudioGallery).
+Starting with Visual Studio 2015, {{site.title}} is installed from the [Visual Studio Gallery](/features/InstallingfromtheVisualStudioGallery).

 To install *{{site.title}}* in earlier versions of Visual Studio, download the installer from the [downloads](/downloads) page.
 For silent installs you can run the setup .exe file with a /S command line option.